ioBanker/docs.bitshares.build/LP-tec.md

 ### Exchange
 The exchange rate is defined by:
 - constant product model: `k = amount_x * amount_y`
-- pool taker fees, contributed to the pool token holders
+- pool taker fee, contributed to the pool token holders

 ### Deposit
 Both assets are needed in equal amounts at the current pool price.
 A deposit increases the amount of pool tokens.